 Note: Use light pressure on brushed stainless to avoid scratching.

-Ceramic tile, porcelain tile, grout lines - Loofah excels here.
-The texture gets into grout lines where smooth cloths can't reach.
+Ceramic tile, porcelain tile, grout lines - The texture gets into grout lines where smooth cloths can't reach.
 Use with baking soda or hydrogen peroxide solution for best results on grout.

 Natural Cleaning Solutions

-Pair your loofah with these eco-friendly cleaning solutions:
+Pair your loofah with these eco-friendly cleaning solutions for the best results.

 - 1 cup water